SoK: Log Based Transparency Enhancing Technologies: Balancing Transparency With Privacy

 Differential privacy guarantees that an individual does not have too much of an effect on outputs so that it cannot be determined their data was used to obtain that output without an additional mechanism that deals with this.

-Zero-knowledge proofs (and by extension multiparty computation) make it impossible to learn anything but the proven statement or output of a function, removing the relation between the output of the computation and its inputs.
-If individual evidence exists, however, a zero-knowledge proof could be used to show the related individual that their individual evidence was used in the computation of the proof of the original statement.
-Because of this, individual evidence used as a way to verify inputs is in fact a requirement for the effective use of zero knowledge proofs.
-Without this, an adversarial system operator or auditor could simply use inputs that they choose or generate to obtain valid zero knowledge proofs for whatever they want.
+Zero-knowledge proofs remove the relation between the output of the computation it verifies and its inputs.
+If individual evidence exists, however, a zero-knowledge proof could be used to show an individual that their individual evidence was used in the computation.
+Without this, an adversarial system operator or auditor could simply use inputs that they choose or generate to obtain valid zero-knowledge proofs for whatever they want.

-This means that the use of these privacy enhancing technologies to allow the release of aggregate information requires that additional mechanisms be used for individuals to obtain the individual evidence necessary to contextualise the population information and the effect the system has had on them.
-This is a challenge that can be overcome with some additional work, but it must be part of the transparency enhancing technology at its design stage, as the additional mechanisms required may be more difficult to add later on.
+This means that the use of these privacy enhancing technologies to allow the release of aggregate information requires that additional mechanisms be used for individuals to obtain the individual evidence necessary to contextualise the aggregate information and the effect the system has had on them.